madhubs/12-express-middleware/lab-maddy/README.md

   * What this API does:
    The goal of this project is to practice creating a single resource express API that can handle GET, POST, PUT, and DELETE requests.

+   A few of us went back and worked on lab 9, by getting the majority of the tests working and then we copied that work into this lab.

   * We will work with application, router, and 3rd party middleware through the use of express.js.
   * We will be able to implement custom middleware through the use of express.js.
   * We will be able to create custom routers for a specific resource.